Fall 2018 Immersive

 Deadline to apply

 The deadline for the Fall 2018 is extended to June 6, 2018.
-Please apply as soon as possible.
+Applications have now closed.

 In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant’s reference for a letter of recommendation.